JitterSystems/ShadowNet/README.md

 ShadowNet is an advanced network hardening framework that transforms a standard workstation into a "Private Mixnet of One."
 By forcing all system traffic through a synchronous, timing-obfuscated, and size-uniform tunnel, it eliminates the behavioral metadata that state-level adversaries use to deanonymize users.
 🛡️ Core Evolutionary Features
-1. Asynchronous Message Queuing (SFQ) Randomized delay/reordering and shuffling
+1. Asynchronous Message Queuing (SFQ)/Jitter Randomized delay/reordering and shuffling

 ShadowNet replaces standard linear packet release with Stochastic Fairness Queuing.

     The Logic: Instead of a predictable "tick-tock" delivery, packets are hashed into multiple internal "buckets" and released using a shuffling algorithm.
+The jitter also delays the start up connection/disconnect randomly, the NSA won't know when you just first connected to ShadowNet and when you disconnected, it's all delayed.

     The Benefit: It destroys Timing Correlation Attacks.
 By re-shuffling the internal order of packets every 10 seconds (perturb 10), it ensures that the rhythm of data leaving your home never matches the rhythm of data exiting a Tor node.